Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Dirac--Frenkel variational principle, nonlinear TDSE, and conservation of energy and norm

 Remarkably, solutions of the Dirac-Frenkel Eq.~(\ref{eq:TDVP}) preserve several properties of the exact solution of the TDSE (\ref{eq:tdse}).
 In particular, the energy is conserved along the variational solutions $\phi(t)$ satisfying Eq.~(\ref{eq:TDVP}) and the conservation of norm requires only a weak additional assumption.
 The energy is conserved because\cite{book_Lubich:2008}

 where, in the fourth step, we invoked the variational principle (\ref{eq:TDVP} ) with $\delta\phi\propto\dot{\phi}$.
-Likewise, if the manifold has a ray property, i.e., if $\lambda\phi\in M$ for each complex number $\lambda$ and each $\phi\in M$, then the norm remains constant because\cite{book_Lubich:2008}
+If the manifold has the ray property ($\lambda\phi\in M$ for each complex number $\lambda$ and each $\phi\in M$), then the norm remains constant because\cite{book_Lubich:2008}

-where, in the fifth step, we invoked the variational principle (\ref{eq:TDVP}) with $\delta\phi\propto\phi$. ($\phi$ is in the tangent space because of the ray property.
-Note that if the ray property does not hold with given parameters, it will hold if we augment\cite{Joubert-Doriol_Izmaylov:2018} the parameter set by a prefactor $\lambda$ of the state $\phi$.)
+where, in the fifth step, we invoked the variational principle (\ref{eq:TDVP}) with $\delta\phi\propto\phi$. $\phi$ is in the tangent space because of the ray property.
+If the ray property does not hold with given parameters, it will hold if we augment\cite{Joubert-Doriol_Izmaylov:2018} the parameter set by a prefactor $\lambda$ of the state $\phi$.

 Note that the conservation of energy requires only the real part of Eq.~(\ref{eq:TDVP}), which is sometimes referred to as the \emph{Lagrangian variational principle }(or \emph{time-dependent variational principle} ),\cite{Kramer_Saraceno:1981} whereas the conservation of norm requires only the imaginary part of Eq.~(\ref{eq:TDVP}), which is sometimes referred to as the \emph{McLachlan variational principle}.\cite{McLachlan:1964} For Gaussian wavepackets, the three forms of the variational principle are equivalent.\cite{Broeckhove_Lathouwers:1988,book_Lubich:2008,Lasser_Lubich:2020}